-The .au has significantly lower levels of DNS abuse (phishing and malware) compared to global averages and auDA operates a reliable, secure .au DNS with 100 per cent availability.
+.au has significantly lower levels of DNS abuse compared to global averages and auDA operates a reliable, secure .au DNS with 100 per cent availability.

-The .au DNS is defined as critical DNS infrastructure within the critical communications sector under the Security of Critical Infrastructure Act 2018 (Cth) legislation.
-SOCI Act.
-We promote strong cyber security through our commitment to best practice security standards, delivering our legal and regulatory requirements-and, working collaboratively with law enforcement bodies such as the Australian Federal Police (AFP), the Australian Competition and Consumer Commission's (ACCC) National Anti-Scam Centre, the Australian Communications and Media Authority (ACMA) and others, and maintaining a culture of continuous improvement.
+The .au DNS is defined as critical DNS infrastructure within the critical communications sector under the SOCI Act.
+We promote strong cyber security through our commitment to best practice security standards, delivering our legal and regulatory requirements, working collaboratively with law enforcement bodies such as the Australian Federal Police (AFP), the Australian Competition and Consumer Commission's (ACCC) National Anti-Scam Centre, the Australian Communications and Media Authority (ACMA) and others, and maintaining a culture of continuous improvement.